genesis-extensions/genesis/doc/build-ubuntu-deb.md

 Ubuntu & Debian Build Notes
 ====================
-Some notes on how to build SafeCash in Ubuntu & Debian.
+Some notes on how to build Genesis in Ubuntu & Debian.

 For Unix systems other than Ubuntu & Debian, please see see [build-unix.md](build-unix.md))

 Note
 ---------------------
-Always use absolute paths to configure and compile SafeCash Official and the dependencies, for example, when specifying the path of the dependency:
+Always use absolute paths to configure and compile Genesis Official and the dependencies, for example, when specifying the path of the dependency:

 	../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX